 What is the symbol for Fidelity Investments?

 Fidelity Investments, known as Fidelity, does not have a stock symbol.
-It is a privately held company, so its stocks are not available for public trading on stock exchanges.
+It is a privately held company, so its stock is not publicly traded on stock exchanges.

 Fidelity is one of the largest asset management firms in the world.
 It offers various financial services, including mutual funds, retirement planning, and brokerage services.
 The brand is well-known for its investment management and financial planning services.

-Fidelity National Financial, Inc. (FNF) is a different company with a stock symbol.
+Fidelity National Financial, Inc. (FNF) is a different company from the one with the stock symbol.
 It is publicly traded on the New York Stock Exchange (NYSE) under the FNF ticker.
 This company focuses on title insurance and settlement services.

 It’s important to understand that these two companies are separate entities.
-Even though their names are similar, they operate in different financial industry sectors.
+Even though their names are similar, they operate in different sectors of the financial industry.

 What makes Fidelity Investments unique?